Anger Management (TV series): Casting

 Casting announcements began in January 2012, with Shawnee Smith and Selma Blair first cast as the two female leads.
 Smith was cast as Charlie's ex-wife and Blair was cast as Charlie's therapist and possible love interest.

 Several actresses tested for the two female lead roles, including Julie Benz, Jenica Bergere, Elaine Hendrix (who would later get a role on the show), Kate Reinders and Nichole Hiltz.

 Next to be cast was Noureen DeWulf, in the role of Lacey, a spoiled rich girl who is sentenced to join the therapy group after shooting her boyfriend in the testicles when he cheated on her.
-Michael Arden and Daniela Bobadilla were cast as, respectively, Patrick (an openly gay member of Charlie's therapy group) and Sam (Charlie's teenaged daughter who has obsessive-compulsive disorder).
+Michael Arden and Daniela Bobadilla were cast as, respectively, Patrick (an openly gay member of Charlie's therapy group) and Sam (Charlie's teenaged daughter who has obsessive–compulsive disorder).
 Barry Corbin was cast as Ed, a cranky, bigoted Vietnam veteran and the member of the therapy group who is angry at everyone.
 Originally billed as a recurring character, the producers decided after just two episodes to make Ed a series regular.
 Derek Richardson was the last actor cast in the series, in the role of Nolan, a frequently stoned member of the therapy group whose anger issue is that he has no anger.
-Michael Boatman has a recurring role as Charlie's friend and neighbor Michael, reuniting with Sheen after they previously worked together on Spin City after the latter replaced the departing Michael J. Fox.
+Michael Boatman has a recurring role as Charlie's friend and neighbor Michael, reuniting with Sheen after they previously worked together on Spin City.

 Brian Austin Green, who initially made a guest appearance, was promoted to a starring role following the dismissal of Selma Blair.
 Denise Richards, Lindsay Lohan, CeeLo Green, and Kerri Kenney-Silver made guest appearances.
 Guitarist Slash made a cameo appearance.
 Sheen's father, Martin Sheen, who made a guest appearance in season one as Charlie's on-screen father, had an expanded role in the second season.
 FX president John Landgraf said, "I thought it would be a better series if it was also a multi-generational series".